ydy1127/MuSiC/README.md

 source ~/.bashrc
 ```

-Download the latest joinx stable release, solve some build dependencies, and then build and install it:
+Download the latest joinx stable release, and then build and install it:

 ```
 git clone https://github.com/genome/joinx.git